EricWang7367/student-exercise/exercises/exercise2.md

    ```shell
    docker compose watch
    ```
+   NOTE: we are using `watch` instead of `up` (as we did previously) which will allow the running container to hot reload the app as changes are made so you don't have to keep stopping and restarting.

 3. Run the following command (you'll have to open a new terminal/shell) to execute the project's functional acceptance tests:
    ```shell
    python -m pytest tests/acceptance_tests/